 Frequently asked questions

-The survey questionnaire encompassed many aspects of experiences of care for a patient, including things like whether patients were treated with dignity and respect, given information, involved in decisions, and their views and preferences listened to and taken into account, for example:
+The survey questionnaire covered many aspects of patients' experiences of care, including whether patients were treated with dignity and respect, given information, involved in decisions, and whether their views and preferences were listened to and taken into account, for example:

-- Were you given a clinical nurse specialist?
+- Were you assigned a Clinical Nurse Specialist?

 - Were you called by your preferred name?